Skip to content

 Diabetes Care Link

 The Diabetes Care Link (DCL) program is intended to improve the quality of care for patients with diabetes.
-Physicians who demonstrate they are top performers in diabetes care can earn up to $100 for each diabetic patient covered by a participating employer.
-Participating employers fund these incentives from the savings they achieve through lower health care costs and increased employee productivity that results from delivery of higher quality diabetes care.
-Therefore, DCL is a win-win-win situation for physicians, employers and patients.
+Physicians who demonstrate they are top performers in diabetes care can earn up to $200 for each diabetic patient covered by a participating health plan and/or employer.
+Participants fund these incentives from the savings they achieve through lower health care costs and increased individual productivity that results from delivery of higher quality diabetes care.
+Therefore, DCL is a win-win-win situation for physicians, plans, employers, and patients.

 Check out the Diabetes Care Analysis - Savings Estimate (PDF).